 1.

-Error: after 'Me gustaría' the infinitive must be used, not subjunctive ('viajar' instead of 'viajo').
+Error: after 'Me gustaría' you must use infinitive, not subjunctive ('viajar' instead of 'viajo').

 Conjugation error: after 'Me gustaría' goes infinitive ('viajar'), not conjugated verb.